Home > LEARN ABOUT CMI-PB

 Pertussis vaccination

-Did you know that a lifesaving vaccine exists in the United States to prevent the spread of whooping cough?
-The DTaP vaccine and Tdap booster combination is a powerful defense against pertussis, the nasty bacterial disease responsible for causing this highly contagious respiratory illness.
+Fortunately, a vaccine is now widely used to prevent the spread of whooping cough.
+The combination of the vaccine and booster is a powerful defense against pertussis, the nasty bacterial disease responsible for causing this highly contagious respiratory illness.

-For young children, the DTaP vaccine provides protection with smaller concentrations of diphtheria toxoids and pertussis antigens.
-Older children, teenagers, and adults are administered the Tdap vaccine booster, which features acellular pertussis toxoids (Figure 4).
+For young children, the acellular pertussis antigens (DTaP) vaccine provides protection with smaller concentrations of diphtheria toxoids and pertussis antigens.
+Older children, teenagers, and adults are administered the Tdap vaccine booster, which features acellular-pertussis toxoids (Figure 5).

 Screen Shot 2023-08-09 at 9.34.17 AM.png

-Before the advent of the pertussis vaccine, whooping cough was a common and often deadly scourge, with over 200,000 cases reported annually in the United States alone.
-But, with the introduction of the vaccine in the 1940s, the number of cases plummeted, leading to a significant decrease in the spread of the disease.
-This whole-cell pertussis vaccine, was used for many decades, but concerns arose over its potential side effects.
+Before the advent of the pertussis vaccine, whooping cough was a common and often deadly scourge, with over 200,000 cases reported annually in the United States alone[9].
+Fortunately, with the introduction of the whole-cell pertussis (wP) vaccine in the 1940s, the number of cases plummeted, leading to a significant decrease in the spread of the disease[10][11][12].
+However, the wP vaccine was used for many decades, but concerns arose over its potential side effects[13].

 Annual prediction challenges

-The Community for Modeling and Pertussis Boost (CMI-PB) is a revolutionary platform that brings together a community of experts and enthusiasts to advance our understanding of the human immune system.
-With the CMI-PB platform, you will have access to a wealth of experimental data and the opportunity to use your expertise to help solve complex problems.
+The Community for Modeling and Pertussis Boost (CMI-PB) platform brings together a community of experts and enthusiasts to advance our understanding of the human immune system.
+With the CMI-PB resources, you will have access to a wealth of experimental data and the opportunity to use your expertise to help solve complex problems.

-Every year, we host an open contest that challenges participants to predict the immune responses of 20 individuals after pertussis booster vaccination.
+Every year, we host an open contest that challenges participants to predict the immune responses of 20+ individuals after pertussis booster vaccination.
 This is your chance to put your skills to the test and potentially make a groundbreaking discovery that could change the course of scientific research.
 Join the community, engage in discussions, and learn from the best in the field.
+The 3rd (Public) CMI-PB Prediction Challenge is set to begin on August 26, 2024.
+If you have any initial questions, please ask our team via the Solutions Center.
 Help us uncover the mysteries of the immune system and make a lasting impact on the world of science.

 Internal_Team_photo_10.jpg

-Figure 8: The team at La Jolla Institute for Immunology working to create a prediction model.
+Figure 7: The team at La Jolla Institute for Immunology working to create a prediction model for the 2nd CMI-PB Challenge.

 References